django-ftl/fluent-compiler/docs/api/compiler.rst

 .. currentmodule:: fluent_compiler.compiler

-This functions and classes documented for module represents the lower level interface for compiling Fluent messages.
+The functions and classes documented in this module represent the lower level interface for compiling Fluent messages.

 .. function:: compile_messages(locale, resources, use_isolating=True, functions=None, escapers=None)